m68k-atari-mint/bootstrap/README.md

 	- openssh (Vincent Riviere's build)
 	- perl (SpareMiNT)
 	- sed (SpareMiNT)
-- ssh to the host drive, ./configure and/or build on the native image, install to the final image (+create packages)
+- ssh to the host drive, ./configure and build on the native image, install to the final image (+create packages)
+	- make
 	- bash
 	- oldstuff (copy over for now)
 	- zlib (install only locally)